-What is multivitamin with iron ()?
+What is multivitamins with iron?

-Multivitamin are a combination of many different vitamins that are normally found in foods and other natural sources.
+Multivitamins are a combination of many different vitamins that are normally found in foods and other natural sources.

 Iron is normally found in foods like red meat.
 In the body, iron becomes a part of your hemoglobin (HEEM o glo bin) and myoglobin (MY o glo bin).
 Hemoglobin carries oxygen through your blood to tissues and organs.
 Myoglobin helps your muscle cells store oxygen.

-Multivitamin and iron are used to provide vitamins and iron that are not taken in through the diet.
+Multivitamins with iron are used to provide vitamins and iron that are not taken in through the diet.
 They are also used to treat iron or vitamin deficiencies caused by illness, pregnancy, poor nutrition, digestive disorders, and many other conditions.

-When taken as directed, multivitamin are not expected to cause serious side effects.
-Less serious side effects may include:
+When taken as directed, multivitamins are not expected to cause serious side effects.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about multivitamin with iron ()?
+What is the most important information I should know about multivitamins with iron?

 Never take more than the recommended dose of a multivitamin.
-Avoid taking any other multivitamin product within 2 hours before or after you take multivitamin with iron.
-Taking similar vitamin products together at the same time can result in a vitamin overdose or serious side effects.
+Avoid taking any other multivitamin product within 2 hours before or after you take multivitamins with iron.

 Seek emergency medical attention if you think you have used too much of this medicine.
 An overdose of vitamins A, D, E, or K can cause serious or life-threatening side effects.
 Iron and other minerals contained in a multivitamin can also cause serious overdose symptoms if you take too much.